Abel Tasman: New Zealand

-Tasman had intended to proceed in a northerly direction but as the wind was unfavourable he steered east.
 The expedition endured a rough voyage and in one of his diary entries Tasman claimed that his compass was the only thing that had kept him alive.

 On 13 December 1642 Tasman and his crew became the first Europeans to reach New Zealand when they sighted the north-west coast of the South Island.
 Tasman named it Staten Landt "in honour of the States General" (Dutch parliament).
 He wrote, "it is possible that this land joins to the Staten Landt but it is uncertain", referring to Isla de los Estados, a landmass of the same name at the southern tip of South America, encountered by the Dutch navigator Jacob Le Maire in 1616.
 However, in 1643 Brouwer's expedition to Valdivia found out that Staaten Landt was separated by sea from the hypothetical Southern Land.
 Tasman continued: "We believe that this is the mainland coast of the unknown Southland."
 Tasman thought he had found the western side of the long-imagined Terra Australis that stretched across the Pacific to near the southern tip of South America.
-On 14 December 1642 Tasman's ships anchored 7 km offshore c.
+On 14 December 1642, Tasman's ships anchored 7 km offshore c.
 20km south of Cape Foulwind near Greymouth.
 The ships were observed by Māori who named a place on this coast Tiropahi (the place were a large sailing ship was seen).

 After sailing north then east for five days, the expedition anchored about 7 km from the coast off what is now Golden Bay.
 A group of Māori paddled out in a waka (canoe) and attacked some sailors who were rowing between the two Dutch vessels.
 Four sailors were clubbed to death with patu.